apify/actor-llmstxt-generator/README.md

 Our actor is designed to simplify and automate the creation of **llms.txt** files.
 Here are its key features:

-- **Deep Website Crawling**: Extracts content from multi-level websites using the powerful [Crawlee](https://crawlee.dev) library and the [Website Content Crawler](https://apify.com/apify/website-content-crawler) actor.
+- **Deep website crawling**: Extracts content from multi-level websites using the powerful [Crawlee](https://crawlee.dev) library and the [Website Content Crawler](https://apify.com/apify/website-content-crawler) actor.
-- **Content Extraction**: Retrieves key metadata such as titles, descriptions, and URLs for seamless integration.
+- **Content extraction**: Retrieves key metadata such as titles, descriptions, and URLs for seamless integration.
-- **File Generation**: Saves the output in the standardized **llms.txt** format.
+- **File generation**: Saves the output in the standardized **llms.txt** format.
-- **Downloadable Output**: The **llms.txt** file can be downloaded from the **Key-Value Store** in the Storage section of the actor run details.
+- **Downloadable output**: The **llms.txt** file can be downloaded from the **key-value store** in the storage section of the actor run details.
-- **Resource Management**: Limits the crawler actor to 4 GB of memory to ensure compatibility with the free tier, which has an 8 GB limit.
+- **Resource management**: Limits the crawler actor to 4 GB of memory to ensure compatibility with the free tier, which has an 8 GB limit.
 Note that this may slow down the crawling process.

 ---

-## 🚀 How It Works
+## 🚀 How it works

-1. **Input**: Provide the Start URL of the website to crawl.
+1. **Input**: Provide the start URL of the website to crawl.
 2. **Configuration**: Set the maximum crawl depth and other options (optional).
 3. **Output**: The actor generates a structured **llms.txt** file with extracted content, ready for AI applications.

-### Input Example
+### Input example

 ```json
 {